 Place your curtain rod high, close to the ceiling to maximize height, and wide enough that the drapes can be gathered mostly to the outside of the window frame.
 This will make the window look larger.
 Get at least 2 or 3 panels for each side of a large window so they look nice and full.
 Curtain rings and a pretty rod are details that will make even big box store curtains look luxurious.

 You will enjoy the changes you accomplish from any of the tips above, but don’t stop there!
 A room will never feel finished without some styling.
 You can find my tips for creating coffee table vignettes here.
-And inspiration for styling for kitchens and bathrooms here.
+And I have lots of inspiration for styling kitchens and styling bathrooms on Pinterest.

 No matter how well decorated your house is, it needs styling.
 Below is the very stylish apartment of Jenna Lyons.
 Every surface is styled and the room is full of personality.
 This is what styling does.
 It adds interest and personality.